nes-lab/shepherd/software/python-package/tests_manual/testbench_direct_rw_results.md

 - 20-50 % less time needed for storing
 - smaller files
 - tested kernel 4.19 and 6.1 with similar performance
+- kernel 6.12-ti seems to be more busy and shows 10 % worse results

 ## BBB 2026-06